 Jeff’s music has taken him from Florida to Japan and then some.
 He’s played with orchestras, club bands, and even done work for TV with his music, voice, and creative energy.
 He also does various gigs as a freelance artist.
 We are excited to have his knowledge and experience as part of our universe!

-And if that’s not enough, Jeff owns not one, but TWO purple horns!
+And if that’s not enough, Jeff owns not one, not two, but THREE purple horns!
 If that’s not an omen, we don’t know what is.